som-shahlab/hf_ehr/README.md

 1. Develop personal ML skills (PyTorch Lightning, Hydra, multi-GPU training, Wandb, HuggingFace, etc.)
 2. Create Shah lab ML infrastructure akin to HazyResearch's `safari` repo

+Plan:
+1. Train several GPT-2 models at different scales, using the simplest possible patient timeline representation (the raw list of all codes in a patient's timeline)
+2. Test each model on EHRSHOT, compare to CLMBR / count-based baselines

 ## Setup

 ```bash